District Railway: Piccadilly line extension

 In November 1912 a bill was published that included a plan to extend the Piccadilly tube tracks westwards from Hammersmith to connect to the L&SWR's Richmond branch tracks.
-The bill passed as the London Electric Railway Act, 1913 on 15 August 1913, although the advent of World War I prevented work on the extension.
+The bill passed as the London Electric Railway Act 1913 (3 & 4 Geo.
+5. c. xcvii) on 15 August 1913, although the advent of World War I prevented work on the extension.

 Powers were renewed in 1926 for the quadruple track from Hammersmith to be extended to west of Acton Town, with the concept of the Piccadilly running non-stop on the inner pair.
 The proposed service split, with the Piccadilly running through to Harrow and Hounslow, was clarified by 1929.
 District services would run mainly through to Wimbledon, Richmond, Hounslow and Ealing, with shuttles from South Harrow to Uxbridge and Acton Town to South Acton.

-With finance guaranteed by the Development (Loan Guarantees and Grants) Act of 1929, construction started in 1930.
+With finance guaranteed by the Development (Loan Guarantees and Grants) Act 1929 (20 & 21 Geo.
+5. c.
+7), construction started in 1930.
 Two additional tracks were built from west of Turnham Green to Northfields on the Hounslow branch.
 East of Turnham Green a freight loop was built for eastbound coal trains from Richmond to Kensington.
 Acton Town was rebuilt with five platforms, and a depot was built west of Northfields station.

 Several stations were rebuilt in a Modernist style influenced or designed by Charles Holden, who was inspired by examples of Modernist architecture in mainland Europe.
 This influence can be seen in the bold vertical and horizontal forms, which were combined with the use of traditional materials like brick.
 Holden called them 'brick boxes with concrete lids'.
 Today, several of these Holden-designed stations are listed buildings, including the prototype Sudbury Town listed as Grade II*.

 On 4 July 1932 the District service from Acton Town to South Harrow was withdrawn and one in three Piccadilly trains extended from Hammersmith to South Harrow, the District continuing to run a shuttle from South Harrow to Uxbridge.
 On 18 December 1932 all four tracks to Northfields opened and from 9 January 1933 Piccadilly trains started to run to Northfields, continuing to Hounslow West from 13 March 1933.
 District trains continued to run through to Hounslow off-peak, with a shuttle from South Acton.